 Tips on Writing Multiple POV Scene Enders

-- Build both (or more) sides up at the same time so the same level of tension is always at hand, but sticking with one POV longer when breaking the scene will hurt the tension, not raise it.
+- Building both (or more) sides up at the same time so the same level of tension is always at hand, but stick with one POV longer when breaking the scene will hurt the tension, not raise it.

 Writing exercise: This one should be fun.
 Let's hear a great cliffhanger ending.
 One line, one word, one paragraph--it's up to you.
 It's doesn't even have to be part of an existing work, as long as it makes folks want to "turn the page" so to speak.